Bobino (TV series): Format

 The show centered on the interaction between Bobino and his sister, who would either come up with elaborate schemes for pranks to play on her brother (who would often get the last laugh by coming up with a prank of his own and turning the tables); or with Bobinette getting into trouble of her own making from which Bobino would rescue her, not without passing the opportunity for a lesson or moral.

 The live action segments were cut in three acts, separated by two animated shorts.
 Among the various animated shorts, episodes of Paddington and the original French version of The Magic Roundabout were shown.
 Also shown were serializations of Les adventures de Tintin.

 Music theme

-The music used for the generic of Bobino is named Double March and is credited to composer Dwight Barker.
+The music used over the credits of Bobino is named Double March and is credited to composer Dwight Barker.
 Dwight Barker is in fact the penname of the compositor duo formed by Tommy Reilly and James Moody.